osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 MFA should not be treated as a complete security solution.

-It should form part of a broader identity and access security architecture that includes appropriate authentication, device, risk, monitoring, and governance controls.
+It should form part of a broader identity and access security architecture that includes appropriate authentication, device security, risk-based controls, monitoring, and governance.

 ---